-Sam has a degree in social anthropology with African and Asian development studies, and a masters in international conflict analysis with a focus on international trade negotiations.
-He studied for a D.Phil. at New College, Oxford in international relations (on UN Security Council reform) but left for New York before completing his doctorate to work for the UN Secretary-General.
-He later spent a year at Cambridge University as a Visiting Fellow in International Law and earlier was a visiting fellow at Yale University in UN studies.
-He has undertaken executive courses in international negotiation in Geneva, in environment and human security at the UNU leadership academy in Amman, Jordan, and in economics for foreign policy at the LSE.
+Sam has a degree in social anthropology with African and Asian development studies, and a masters in international conflict analysis.
+He studied for a DPhil at New College, Oxford in international relations (on UN Security Council reform) but left for New York before completing his doctorate to work for the UN Secretary-General.
+He later spent a year at Cambridge University as a Visiting Fellow in International Law and was a visiting fellow at Yale University in UN studies.
+He has undertaken executive courses in international negotiation at the Centre d'études pratiques de la négociation internationale in Geneva; in environment and human security at the UNU leadership academy in Amman, Jordan; and in economics for foreign policy at the LSE.

-Sam is also Director of the advisory firm 3D Strategy Ltd. He has a post-graduate qualification from Cass Business School in Grantmaking, Philanthropy and Social Investment, and currently serves as a Social Impact Industry Advisor to Oxford University’s Saïd Business School.
+He is also Director of the advisory firm 3D Strategy Ltd. He has a postgraduate qualification from Cass Business School in Grantmaking, Philanthropy and Social Investment.
 In 2009 he completed the one-year executive leadership and management programme (TMP 91) of the National School of Government, sponsored by the Cabinet Office.
 He previously studied Foundation and Endowment Asset Management at London Business School.

 Sam has been a non-executive director on the Boards of the Academic Council on the UN System and the World Federation of UN Associations, He was trust secretary to the UNA-UK charitable trust and a trustee of the Gilbert Murray Trust.
 He founded and convened the UN working group of the British International Studies Association, and served on BISA’s national executive committee.

-- The Office and role of the UN Secretary-General
+The appointment and role of the UN Secretary-General

-The Procedure of the UN Security Council, Sievers, L. and Daws S, Oxford University Press, 4th Edn, 2014 (previously Bailey, S. and Daws, S. Oxford University Press, 3rd Edn., 1998)
+The Procedure of the UN Security Council, Loraine Sievers and Sam Daws, Oxford University Press, 4th Edn, 2013 (previously Bailey, S. and Daws, S. Oxford University Press, 3rd edn., 1998)

 The United Nations (Sage Library of International Relations - 8 volumes of cross-disciplinary articles).
-Daws S and Samarsanghe, N. Sage 2015
+Sam Daws and Natalie Samarasinghe (eds) Sage, 2015

 The United Nations Volume 1: Origins and Evolution